Laura White (singer): 2009–2012: What My Mother Taught Me

 The Manchester Evening News reported on 11 November 2008 that White had been approached by an as-yet unnamed record company.
 White was chosen by Peterborough City Council to perform and turn on the annual Christmas lights at Cathedral Square, Peterborough.
 A crowd of 6,000 attended and cheered as the lights were turned on.
 White then went on to switch on the lights in the county capital Cambridge on the Sunday night.
 White was invited to the Brit Awards Launch Party as The X Factor contestant representing the "Hero" single.
 White was a judge in the 2009 Miss Manchester contest and sang at the Miss England contest.

 In early August 2009, White posted samples of four tracks onto her website.
 Fans were allowed to vote for one of the four to become her debut single.
 The candidates were: "You Should Have Known", "Touch You", "Got It Bad" and "Love Hurts".
 "You Should Have Known" was chosen as her debut single.
 The song was written by Ivor Novello-winning songwriter Michelle Escoffrey and produced by Ian Green, the man behind Madonna's autumn 2009 album Celebration.
 Speaking in October 2009 to noted UK R&B writer Pete Lewis of the award-winning Blues & Soul, White stated: "I'm really pleased to kick my whole album project off with 'You Should Have Known."

 She performed her track "You Should Have Known" on GMTV on 19 August 2009.
 The video for the single "You Should Have Known" was shot in early September and was uploaded to White's official YouTube account.
 The single was released on 2 November 2009.
 To promote the single, White embarked on a promo tour of the UK.
 "You Should Have Known" debuted and peaked at No. 32 on the UK Singles Chart.
 White was also part of the alternative Haiti relief charity single "I Put A Spell on You".

 White released her debut extended play, What My Mother Taught Me in 2013.

-2012–present: Songwriting and No. 95
+2012–2023: Songwriting and No. 95

 White has written songs for artists including Inna, Leona Lewis, Eliza Doolittle, and Cher Lloyd.
 White had her first number one with artist Gin Lee in 2012 and also penned songs for many Danish artists and Dutch X Factor winner Lisa Lois.
 White wrote "New York Raining" for Charles Hamilton & Rita Ora, which was featured on the soundtrack of the US TV show, Empire and nominated for a Grammy in 2015.

 In 2016, White confirmed signing a publishing deal to Peer Publishing UK.
 She released her second extended play, No. 95 in February 2016.
 She also wrote and featured as a vocalist on the Galantis single, "Love on Me".
 In 2017, White wrote and featured on songs with Example, Bugzy Malone and confirmed her album was being written alongside featured production from Naughty Boy.